apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 [S3A Committers: Architecture and Implementation](s3a_committer_architecture.html).

-## Introduction: The Commmit Problem
+## Introduction: The Commit Problem

 **Using the "classic" File Output Commmitters to write to Amazon S3 is dangerous**